University of Otago

 Human-Computer Interaction (HCI), Augmented reality, 3D Teleconferencing, psychological aspects of Mixed Reality, three-dimensional user interfaces (3DU) and computer-aided therapy and rehabilitation.

-Dr Stephanie Hughes
+Assoc Prof Stephanie Hughes

 Identifying molecular pathways that regulate neuronal development, maintenance and disease; Transcription factors of the forebrain embryonic zinc finger family and their role in neuronal development and maintenance; and on the molecular consequences of mutations in Batten disease, a childhood neurodegenerative disorder.
 Developing tools and gene therapy vectors for Batten disease as well as Alzheimer’s and Parkinson’s disease.
 Development and packaging of novel lentiviral and AAV vectors.